End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Introduction

-In this work, we note that low-entropy weights do not directly optimize the quality of subsequent weighted regression, and we introduce an alternative approach that does.
-We propose \textit{End-to-End Balancing} (E2B) to improve the accuracy of the weighted regression used for causal inference.
-E2B uses end-to-end training to estimate the base weights in the entropy balancing framework.
-The E2B weights are thus customized for different datasets and causal inference algorithms that are based on weighting.
-Because we do not know the true potential outcomes in real data, we propose a new approach to generate synthetic training datasets for end-to-end training.
+In this work, we note that balanced weights do not directly optimize the accuracy of causal inference, and we introduce an alternative approach that does.
+We propose \textit{End-to-End Balancing} (E2B), which uses synthetic data resembling the given data and end-to-end optimization to identify these weights.
+The E2B weights are thus customized for the given dataset and causal inference algorithm.
+Because we do not know the true treatment response function in the real data, we propose a new approach to generate synthetic training datasets and show that this approach is robust to model misspecification.

 To theoretically analyze end-to-end balancing, we define \textit{Generalized Stable Weights} (GSW) for causal inference as a generalization of the stable weights proposed by \citet{robins2000marginal}.
-We prove that weights learned by entropy balancing for continuous treatments, including E2B weights, are unbiased estimators of generalized stable weights.
+We prove that weights learned by entropy balancing for continuous treatments, including E2B weights, are unbiased estimators of GSWs.
 We also show that E2B weights are asymptotically consistent and efficient estimators of the population weights.

 We perform three sets of experiments to demonstrate accuracy improvements by E2B.
-Two experiments with synthetic data, one with linear and another with non-linear potential outcome functions show that the E2B is more accurate than the baseline entropy balancing and inverse propensity score techniques.
+Two experiments with synthetic data, one with linear and another with non-linear response functions, and show that E2B is more accurate than baseline entropy balancing and inverse propensity score techniques.
+We also study the impact of mis-specification in the synthetic data generation process.
 In the experiments on real-world data, we qualitatively evaluate the average treatment effect function learned by E2B.
-We also show that the base weights learned by E2B follow our intuition about up-weighting low frequency treatments.
+We also qualitatively analyze the patterns in E2B weights.